avtnguyen/sentiment-analysis-customer-reviews/README.md

 [Source](https://www.yelp.com/dataset)

 ### Project Pipeline :
-**1. Data processing and exploration: In this stage, the project will use the BigQuery API in Python with Jupyter Notebook in the Vertex AI workbench to perform queries on the large (~5 GB) Yelp datasets.
+**1. Data processing and exploration**: In this stage, the project will use the BigQuery API in Python with Jupyter Notebook in the Vertex AI workbench to perform queries on the large (~5 GB) Yelp datasets.
 Specifically, the business and reviews datasets will be used to draw insights on businesses with reviews on Yelp and answer the following questions:

 * Which ten cities have the most opened businesses on Yelp?